physimals/vervain/README.md

-# VERBENA: Vascular Model Based Perfusion Quantification for DSC-MRI
+# VERVAIN: Vascular Model Based Perfusion Quantification for DSC-MRI

-Verbena is a Bayesian Inference tool for quantification of perfusion and other haemodynamic parameters from Dynamic Susceptibility Contrast perfusion MRI of the brain.
-VERBENA complements the BASIL tools for the quantification of perfusion using Arterial Spin Labelling MRI and is built on the same core inference algorithm (FABBER).
-VERBENA uses a specific physiological model for capillary transit of contrast within the blood generally termed the 'vascular model' that was first described by Ostergaard (see below).
-In VERBENA the model has been extended to explicitly infer the mean transit time and also to optionally include correction for macro vascular contamination - contrast agent within arterial vessels - more information on the model can be found in the theory section.
+VERVAIN is a Python based Bayesian Inference tool for quantification of perfusion and other haemodynamic parameters from Dynamic Susceptibility Contrast perfusion MRI of the brain.
+VERVAIN complements the BASIL tools for the quantification of perfusion using Arterial Spin Labelling MRI and is built on the same core inference algorithm (FABBER).
+VERVAIN uses a specific physiological model for capillary transit of contrast within the blood generally termed the 'vascular model' that was first described by Ostergaard (see below).
+In VERVAIN the model has been extended to explicitly infer the mean transit time and also to optionally include correction for macro vascular contamination - contrast agent within arterial vessels - more information on the model can be found in the theory section.

-VERBENA takes a model-based approach to the analysis of DSC-MRI data in contrast to alternative 'non-parametric' approaches, that often use a Singular Value based Deconvolution to quantify perfusion.
+VERVAIN takes a model-based approach to the analysis of DSC-MRI data in contrast to alternative 'non-parametric' approaches, that often use a Singular Value based Deconvolution to quantify perfusion.
 An alternative Bayesian Deconvolution approach is also available, but not currently distributed as part of FSL.
 For more information see the reference below and contact the senior author.

-VERBENA is scheduled for a future release of FSL (it is not to be found in the current release).
-However, if you are interested in using VERBENA, it is possible to provide a pre-release copy that is compatible with more recent FSL releases.
+VERVAIN is designed to be compatible with the FSL tool VERBNEA, althought with some additional functionality.
+FSL 6.0.1 or more recent is required.

 ## Referencing

-If you use VERBENA in your research, please make sure that you reference the first article listed below.
+If you use VERVAIN in your research, please make sure that you reference the first article listed below.

 *Chappell, M.A., Mehndiratta, A., Calamante F., "Correcting for large vessel